 It is possible to physically/electrically connect a microphone directly to an audio power amplifier via the amp's XLR inputs (or via an adapter if the power amp does not have XLR inputs).

 However, power amps are typically built with line level inputs.
-In other words, they “expect” line level signal, which are much stronger than the mic level signals a microphone outputs.
+In other words, they “expect” line level signals, which are much stronger than the mic level signals a microphone outputs.

-Therefore, connect a microphone directly to a power amp would work, but the signal-to-noise ratio would be terrible because the gain would not be appropriate for the mic level signal.
+Therefore, connect a microphone directly to a power amp would work.
+Still, the signal-to-noise ratio would be terrible because the gain would not be appropriate for the mic level signal.

-So in order to connect a microphone to a power amp, it’s important to have a microphone preamplifier in between the mic and power amp.
-This preamp could be a standalone single-channel preamp or it could built into an audio mixing board.
+So in order to connect a microphone to a power amp, it's important to have a microphone preamplifier in between the mic and power amp.
+This preamp could be a standalone unit, or it could be built into an audio mixing board.

-A mixing board or standalone preamp may also supply phantom power in the case that your microphone requires it!
+A mixing board or standalone preamp may also supply phantom power if your microphone requires it!

 Can Microphones Plug Into Powered Speaker Amps?